denten-books/plain-text/2-device.md

 states, internal to the device.
 In doing so, this imagined machine breached the boundary between idea and matter.
-It was exactly an instrument for transforming ideas into shapes: the very process at the heart of materialist aesthetics.
-In this sense, Turing's hypothetical machine represents the conclusion of a long-standing thought experiment concerning the nature of human understanding, particularly as it relates to hermeneutics---the interpretation of written texts.
+It was exactly an instrument for transforming ideas into shapes: the very process at the heart of materialist poetics discussed in the previous section.
+In this sense, Turing's hypothetical machine represents the conclusion of a long-standing thought experiment concerning the nature of human understanding.

 The question of "automated" hermeneutics echoes through the canon of Western philosophical tradition.
 What does it mean to read and to understand